Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 There was the polite laughter of understanding, and Jamal could certainly relate.
 "Still, as much as I want to dive into every rabbit-hole…"

 "They are tempting, huh?
 But back to ‘yer original question…yeah.
 Balls, I was certainly thinkin’ I should get implanted, before I was warned off it.
 If I’da done that then, yeah.
 They woulda prob’ly taken me over and succeeded completely.
 Th’only reason that din’t happen is..." he waved an immense paw at the scenic vista of the Manhattan skyline behind them, contriving to indicate the whole human race.
-"I might not be fightin’ for ‘em...but otherwise, I’m exactly what they made me ‘ta be."
+"I might not be fightin’ for ‘em... but otherwise, I’m exactly what they made me ‘ta be."

 "And what is that?"
 Jamal asked.

 "A killer."
 Daar was *unflinching.* "An’ a murderer, many times over.
 Had I not been those things, had I not put down weakness and taken charge when and where and *how* I did, my people would be extinct.
 I ain’t talkin’ the death of a nation, you unnerstand.
 I mean *species* extinct.
 I regret nothing.
 That is why I am the Great Father."

 The room was suddenly so quiet, you could *hear* people breathing.
-"That is...an incredible statement."
+"That is... an incredible statement."
 Jamal cleared his throat, uncomfortably.
-"So...how, then?
+"So... how, then?
 How do we ally with you?"

 "Because I am not merely a person.
 Of course I *am* a person, but you need to think in bigger terms.
 I *am* the Gao, in a very real, very literal sense.
 I am the personified embodiment of my people’s will, given freely at a moment of great peril.
 I have been blessed, consecrated, crowned and enthroned to preserve and protect us all, against my own desires, and with every warning I could possibly give ‘bout what that would mean. *I am the Gao.* I am *absolutely sovereign.* No dictator is that empowered.
 I have a billion-strong army that’s the envy o’ every power out there, includin’ ‘yer own.
 I’ve got the economic might ‘ta back it, an’ now a space navy more an’ more worthy of it.
 So, really, lemme flip ‘yer question on its head: why would someone like me come on Human TV?
 Why do I wanna ally with *you?* Because I do, very much."